Infineon/multi-half-bridge/multi-half-bridge.wiki/Py-Examples.md

-The following are provided as examples for TLE94112ES hat in python framework.
+The following examples show how to use the Python wrapper of the multi half bridge library with the TLE94112ES HAT for Raspberry Pi.

-**Note**:- Before running the examples Raspberry pi needs to be ready with the library installed and repository cloned.
+**Note**:- Before running the examples Raspberry Pi needs to be ready with the library installed and repository cloned as described [here](Py-Getting-Started).

 #### :information_source: Note
 Please open the example source file at `src/framework/raspberrypi/examples_py/*.py` and read the comments before compiling it.